AS-max-web234uhtbdi/Random-Joke/README.md

 # Random-Joke
-This website provide random joke at every click
+This website provides random joke at every click technologies used HTML5, CSS3, Javascript